 It is a good idea to hiking in Iceland because the landscapes make hiking a pure delight.
 You can take a short day trip or a longer one like the popular Laugavegur trail, which is quite challenging and runs through the dramatic interior.

-It is best to book in advance for long-distance treks, especially during summer, and remember to bring the right clothes and boots- this because the weather changes fastly in Iceland.
+It is best to book in advance for long-distance treks, especially during summer, and remember to bring the right clothes and boots- this is because the weather changes fastly in Iceland.
 Iceland`s hiking organisation (the Icelandic Touring Association) offers you advice; you can see it on their web page.